martinber/noaa-apt/docs/development.md

     - See what to do with res folder.

+    - Rotate image automatically.

+    - See if yaw problems are caused by az_ref

     - Add warnings for short images when reading telemetry.

     - Histogram equalization, independent for each channel.